 There’s a low £25 annual fee, which is waived for the first year.

-There’s a standard 2 points per (full) £1 spent when using the card wherever American Express is accepted.
-Where providing your Nectar membership card/number at any of the 400 retailers participating in the programme, you’ll earn an extra Nectar point per pound spent, bringing the earn rate to an impressive 3 points per £1.
+There’s a standard 2 points per full £1 spent when using the card wherever American Express is accepted.
+Where providing your Nectar membership card or number at any of the 400 retailers participating in the programme, you’ll earn an extra Nectar point per pound spent, bringing the earn rate to an impressive 3 points per £1.

-You can obtain a simple 0.5p per Nectar point value by redeeming your Nectar points with dozens of Nectar partners to reduce your supermarket bill, or even your daily coffee at Caffe Nero or a Pizza at Pizza Express.
-Sure, this card won’t get you a first-class flight to New York, but there are so many other redemption partners that you shouldn’t have any difficulty for using your Nectar points.
+You can obtain a simple 0.5p per Nectar point value by redeeming your Nectar points with dozens of Nectar partners to reduce your supermarket bill or even your daily coffee at Caffe Nero or a pizza at Pizza Express.
+Sure, this card won’t get you a first-class flight to New York, but there are so many other redemption partners that you shouldn’t have any difficulty using your Nectar points.

 - Refund protection for eligible items for 90 days up to £200, where the retailer you bought the items from won’t refund

 - Purchase protection for eligible items stolen or damaged, up to £2,500 per item.